6 ADVERSE REACTIONS

 Penile Pain: In the majority of the cases, penile pain was rated mild or moderate in intensity.
 Three percent of patients discontinued treatment because of penile pain

 Prolonged Erection/Priapism: Prolonged erection was defined as an erection that lasted for 4 to 6 hours; priapism was defined as an erection that lasted 6 hours or longer.
-In clinical studies, the frequency of prolonged erection after intracavernosal administration of CAVERJECT Sterile Powder was 4%, while the frequency of priapism was 0.4% [see Warnings and Precautions (5.1)].
+In clinical studies, the frequency of prolonged erection after CAVERJECT was 4%, while the frequency of priapism was 0.4% [see Warnings and Precautions (5.1)].

-Systemic Adverse Reactions: Systemic adverse reactions reported by ≥ 1% of subjects in clinical studies of CAVERJECT Sterile Powder included: dizziness (1%).
+Systemic Adverse Reactions: Systemic adverse reactions reported by ≥ 1% of subjects in clinical studies of CAVERJECT included: dizziness (1%).

 No systemic adverse reactions were reported in the 294 patients who received placebo.